-- To be admitted to candidacy, students must have a 3.0 grade point average on all work attempted and attach a copy of their current transcript to the back of the completed Admission to Candidacy form. - 2.
+To be admitted to candidacy, students must have a 3.0 grade point average on all work attempted and attach a copy of their current transcript to the back of the completed Admission to Candidacy form.

 To be admitted to candidacy, students must be unconditionally admitted.
-Unconditionally admitted graduate students may apply for admission to candidacy after completing six semester hours of graduate coursework and any additional requirements outlined for the specific degree program.
+Unconditionally admitted graduate students must apply for admission to candidacy within the first eighteen semester hours of graduate coursework and complete any additional requirements outlined for the specific degree program.
+If not completed within the first eighteen hours, a hold will be placed on the student's registration until Degree Plan/Admission to Candidacy process is completed.
 The formal application may be obtained from and returned to the office of the dean of the discipline or any Student Services offices.
 For further specific candidacy requirements, see the individual programs.